-Centre College has a longstanding commitment to making the best education in Kentucky affordable for the brightest students in the Commonwealth.
+Centre College has a longstanding commitment to making the best education in Kentucky affordable for students in the Commonwealth.

 The real power of the Governor’s Scholar Pledge is not the price you’ll pay, but the value of what you’ll get: